kenproductionstudios-star/The-Blue-Lyric-Atlas/README.md

 # The-Blue-Lyric-Atlas
-A website that displays lyrics that are multi colored shades of bright thoughts or hues of muted emotions depending on the context
+A website that display lyrics that are multi colored shades of bright thoughts or hues of muted emotions depending on the context